 |Tying Charity quilts|

-Westside Quilters Guild supports at least three charities annually by making quilts for their causes.
-For 2014-2015 we have chosen:
+Westside Quilters Guild supports at least three organized charities annually by making quilts for their causes.
+Charities are voted on annually.
+We currently have chosen:

 provides quilts and soft toys to children from infants to 18 years old who are being removed from their homes for a variety of reasons such as abuse, violence, or drugs in the home.
 Children get to choose their very own quilt before being placed in a more suitable environment such as foster care.